Mercury13/unicodia/README.md

 * Though W11 is not the main OS, I did many W11-specific improvements.

 ## Tofu/misrenderings
-* **W10/11 should support everything possible, W7 just runs somehow.** At the time of testing still no BMP tofu, per old policy.
+* **W10/11 should support everything possible, W7 just runs somehow.** At the time of testing, still no BMP tofu, per old policy.
-* Previously W7 supported the entire base plane and three important plane 1 scripts.
+* Previously, W7 supported the entire base plane and three important plane 1 scripts.
 I dropped that guarantee, though I did nothing against it, just did not test
-* Small misrenderings in descriptions are tolerable, I’ll fix them only if samples are bad, or if the font has other problems.
+* Small misrenderings in descriptions are tolerable, I’ll fix them only if samples are bad or if the font has other problems.

 ## Update Unicode
-Wartime: as soon as base arrives, and release date is frozen, even on alpha review stage
+Wartime: as soon as the base arrives and the release date is frozen, even on alpha review stage

 Peacetime (probably): stable release + some big font covering a major set arrives.
-Han too if the coverage is really high
+Han too, if the coverage is really high

 Emergency releases of a few characters (e.g. currency, Japanese era): instantly, even if they are tofu

 ## Fonts
 Fonts are always updated to release versions.
-Font is updated to alpha/beta if fixes a major misrender, and/or professionally implements a new character.
+A font is updated to alpha/beta if it fixes a major misrender, and/or professionally implements a new character.

 Naming: Noto if tables and existing glyphs are surely untouched; Uto otherwise.

-These fonts are taken to Unicodia without author’s consent:
+These fonts are taken to Unicodia without the author’s consent:
 * Craggy font with missing/trivial tables.
 Examples: Garay, Tolong Siki
-* Font without license belonging to the author of Unicode request and released by him/her.
+* Font without a license, belonging to the author of Unicode request and released by him/her.
 Examples: Makasar (now replaced), Tangsa
 * The author is surely SIL, even if found elsewhere.
 Example: Toto
-* Incomplete fonts that have only a few fixup characters, if found in requests in TTF form.
+* Incomplete fonts with only a few fixup characters, if found in requests in TTF format.
 Example: a few rare CJK chars.
 * ASCII mapping is NOT a reason.
 Example: Ol Onal (wrote own)

 I never rip fonts from Unicode charts, always use a TTF form.
-But the authors of fixup fonts can on completely unrelated characters.
+But the authors of fixup fonts can do that on completely unrelated characters.
 Examples: PlanGothic P2 (now probably OK).

 ## CJK
 **The only person I could ask about ideographs has died.
 Let these rules be for history, maybe I’ll coin others.**